dustinpfister/blog_posts/_posts/js-javascript-break.md

 layout: post
 categories: js
 id: 386
-updated: 2019-02-19 14:16:47
+updated: 2019-02-19 18:04:18
-version: 1.7
+version: 1.8
 ---

-The break statement in javaScript can be used to break out of a loop.
+The [break statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/break) in javaScript can be used to break out of a loop.
 It can also be used in combination with labels to break a specific loop from within two or more nested loops.
 There are other ways to break a loop as well, such as using the return keyword within the body of a function for example, and there is also the continue keyword as well that can be used to skip a body of code and continue a loop as well.
 In this post however I will be focusing on the break statement and some basic use case examples as to why it might come in handy now and then.

 <!-- more -->